 The cost of this algorithm for a fixed execution time is the two additional calls to trigonometric functions.
-To more closely balance the work between calls to next\box\muller(), the second trigonometric function is not evaluated immediately, but rather evaluation is delayed until that variable is needed.
-For general purpose computing, the Marsaglia's polar method is more efficient.
-To convert these the output to a random normal with mean $\mu$ and standard deviation $\sigma$ , use
+To more closely balance the work between calls to normal_box_muller(), the second trigonometric function is not evaluated immediately, but rather evaluation is delayed until that variable is needed.
+For general purpose computing (not real time), the Marsaglia's polar method is more efficient.
+To convert the output to a random normal with mean μ and standard deviation σ , use MU + SIGMAnormal_box_muller();